syncfusion-content/maui-docs/MAUI/DateTimePicker/events.md

 ## Selection changed event

-The [SelectionChanged] event is used to notify when the date selection or time selection is changed onto the view in the [SfDateTimePicker].
+The [SelectionChanged] event is used to notify when the date time selection is changed onto the view in the [SfDateTimePicker].

 * `Sender`: This contains the `SfDateTimePicker` object.